Personalized Advocacy For Over Two Decades In Missoula

 1. A marital and property settlement agreement that distributes marital assets and debts

-2. A parenting plan that includes a residential schedule for kids which says where they’ll live and when in addition to:
+2. A parenting plan that includes a schedule showing where your kids will live, in addition to:

 • Child support provisions